-Configuring storage:
+Configuring storage

-Add the virtual port to the LUN that will contain the guest.
+To configure storage, add the virtual port to the LUN that will contain the guest.

-You do not need to add the physical port to the LUN.
+Note: You do not need to add the physical port to the LUN.

-Configuring the host disk:
+Configuring the host disk

 For virtual disks, bring the new LUN online and initialize it.
 Assign drive letters to the volume to contain the guest OS configuration files and VHDs.
 A volume with a mount point is not supported by IBM Storage Support for Microsoft VSS and VDS NPIV.